Adult Art Classes

 Instructor: Sean Dye

 Have you ever been mesmerized by a pastel painting?
 Pure pastel pigment sits vibrantly on the surface.
 Learn how to effectively use under-painting.
 Make your own painting using some of Sean’s favorite combinations of materials.
 Through demonstration and instruction Sean will explain how and why certain supplies were used.
 Panels, paper, pastels, paint and alternative materials will be provided.
 Please bring sketches, still life or reference photos.
-Classes will be held at 2377 Rte.
-7 South.
-Teens welcome.
-Hours 6-8PM.
-5 classes, Tuition $150
+Hours 10AM-Noon.

 This is a class in the methods and materials of painting.
 Emphasis will be placed on the growth and development of drawing, color, and compositional skills so that personal self-expression and style can be realized.
 We will work in landscape, still life, and the figure.
 Media may include pen and ink wash, watercolor, oils, acrylics, and pastel depending on the preference of the student.
 Students should bring the materials they want to work with.
 Class will be held at 2377 Rte.
 7 South from 10-noon.